What is a stock exchange?

 Pros and cons of stock exchanges

-Before you get started trading via the stock exchange, you need to consider the pros and cons of choosing this avenue:
+Before you get started trading or investing via the stock exchange, you need to consider the pros and cons of choosing this avenue:

 - You can get exposure to company stock via an exchange by buying shares to have equity ownership and earn dividends if the company grants them